 This year marks the centenary of the end of The First World War.

-With such a landmark anniversary approaching, it got me thinking about the millions of British veterans who paid the ultimate sacrifice during that conflict – including one of my great uncles.
-It also got me thinking about our servicemen and women who have died serving their country in conflicts since.
+With such a landmark anniversary approaching, I want to pay tribute to the millions of British veterans who paid the ultimate sacrifice during that conflict – including one of my great uncles.
+Our thoughts also turn to our servicemen and women who have died serving their country in conflicts since.